VENENA: A Deceptive Visual Encryption Framework for Wireless Semantic Secrecy: DISCUSSION

 \subsection{ENCRYPTION CODING EFFICIENCY}

 The encryption coding efficiency of the \ac{venena} framework is determined by the size of the image and the amount of available semantic tags.
 For the demonstrational setup we have used in this article, the coding rate is as low as $\log_2^{10} / (32\times 32\times 3\times 8)\approx 1.35\times 10^{-4}$, which is applicable only for low-speed communication with high secrecy requirements.
-To raise the efficiency for high-speed data transmission scenarios, \revtwo{several approaches can be considered: \begin{enumerate} \item \textbf{Smaller images}: Reducing image dimensions directly decreases transmission overhead, though this will degrade the decoding accuracy of the classification network. \item \textbf{More semantic tags}: Introducing additional semantic tags to the mapping table increases coding rate logarithmically, but requires a larger image database and more poisoning networks to be trained. \item \textbf{Multi-tag images}: Using images containing multiple semantic tags simultaneously (e.g., an image showing both an airplane and a bird) significantly increases information density.
+To raise the efficiency for high-speed data transmission scenarios, {several approaches can be considered: \begin{enumerate} \item \textbf{Smaller images}: Reducing image dimensions directly decreases transmission overhead, though this will degrade the decoding accuracy of the classification network. \item \textbf{More semantic tags}: Introducing additional semantic tags to the mapping table increases coding rate logarithmically, but requires a larger image database and more poisoning networks to be trained. \item \textbf{Multi-tag images}: Using images containing multiple semantic tags simultaneously (e.g., an image showing both an airplane and a bird) significantly increases information density.
 However, this substantially complicates both database construction--requiring systematic labeling of multi-tag combinations--and poisoning network training, as the network must achieve targeted misclassification across multiple semantic dimensions simultaneously. \item \textbf{Multi-modal encoding}: Extending beyond visual content to incorporate audio or text modalities enables parallel transmission of multiple semantic channels, multiplicatively increasing the effective coding rate.
 This requires developing poisoning networks for each modality and ensuring cross-modal consistency. \item \textbf{Semantic-preserving compression}: Pre-processing images with neural compression techniques can reduce transmission overhead significantly while maintaining classification accuracy, achieving superior rate-distortion tradeoffs compared to traditional codecs without requiring additional database or network resources.
-It shall be noted that this approach introduces additional computational complexity and delay at both the transmitter and receiver. \end{enumerate} }
+It shall be noted that this approach introduces additional computational complexity and delay at both the transmitter and receiver. \end{enumerate} \revthree{The specific implementation of these approaches, however, are out of the scope of this article, and shall be left for future works.} }